German occupation of the Baltic states during World War II: Occupation of Latvia by Nazi Germany

-By July 10, 1941, the German armed forces had occupied all of Latvia's territory.
+By 10 July 1941, the German armed forces had occupied all of Latvia's territory.
 Latvia became a part of Nazi Germany's Reichskommissariat Ostland as the Province General of Latvia (Generalbezirk Lettland).
 Anyone who was disobedient to the German occupation regime or had co-operated with the Soviet regime was killed or sent to concentration camps.

-Immediately after the installation of German authority (the beginning of July 1941) a process of eliminating the Jewish and Gypsy population began, with many killings taking place in Rumbula.
-The killings were committed by Einsatzgruppe A, the Wehrmacht and Marines (in Liepāja), as well as by Latvian collaborators, including the 500–1,500 members of the infamous Sonderkommando Arajs (or Arajs Kommando), which alone killed around 26,000 Jews and the 2,000 or more Latvian members of the SD.
-By the end of 1941 almost the entire Jewish population had been exterminated.
+Immediately after the installation of German authority (the beginning of July 1941), a process of eliminating the Jewish and Gypsy population began, with many killings taking place in Rumbula.
+The killings were committed by Einsatzgruppe A, the Wehrmacht, and Marines (in Liepāja), as well as by Latvian collaborators, including the 500–1,500 members of the infamous Sonderkommando Arajs (or Arajs Kommando), which alone killed around 26,000 Jews, and the 2,000 or more Latvian members of the SD.
+By the end of 1941, almost the entire Jewish population had been exterminated.
 In addition, some 25,000 Jews were brought from Germany, Austria and the present-day Czech Republic, of whom around 20,000 were killed.

 Latvia's population perished not only on the battlefield.
-During the years of Nazi occupation special campaigns exterminated 18,000 Latvians, approximately 70,000 Jews and 2,000 Gypsies – in total about 90,000 people.
+During the years of Nazi occupation, special campaigns exterminated 18,000 Latvians, approximately 70,000 Jews and 2,000 Gypsies – in total about 90,000 people.
 The Latvians among these were mostly civilians whose political convictions were unacceptable to the German occupation force.
 Jewish and Gypsy civilians were eliminated as a result of Nazi Germany's racial policy.
 Persecutions were mostly carried out by special German units (Einsatzgruppe A, Sicherheitsdienst, or SD) and police units.
 The German occupation regime attempted to involve the local population in war crimes.
 Thus, Latvian self-defence units, security police units, and SD auxiliary units were created and included volunteers who carried out part of the terror campaign.

-In 1943 and 1944 two divisions of Waffen SS were formed from Latvian volunteers to fight against the Red Army.
+In 1943 and 1944, two divisions of Waffen SS were formed from Latvian volunteers to fight against the Red Army.

 A large number of Latvians resisted the German occupation.
 The Latvian resistance movement was divided between the pro-independence units under the Latvian Central Council and the Soviet partisan units under the Central Staff of the Partisan Movement in Moscow.
 Their Latvian commander was Arturs Sproģis.

 Occupation of Lithuania by Nazi Germany

-The occupation of Lithuania by Nazi Germany refers to the period from the start of the German invasion of the Soviet Union to the end of the Battle of Memel (June 22, 1941 to January 28, 1945).
-At first the Germans were welcomed as "liberators" from the repressive Soviet regime.
+The occupation of Lithuania by Nazi Germany refers to the period from the start of the German invasion of the Soviet Union to the end of the Battle of Memel (22 June 1941 – 28 January 1945).
+At first, the Germans were welcomed as "liberators" from the repressive Soviet regime.
 In the hope of re-establishing independence or at least gaining autonomy, Lithuanians organized their Provisional Government.